 FEDC 3 is all about getting a good rhythm of non-verbal, affective gesturing and emotional signalling between you and your child.
 You want to be sending a communication, receiving a communication back, responding to it, and see the child responding back.
 These are called “circles of communication” and this capacity begins in a neurotypical child around the age of four to ten months old.

 As always, we want to follow the child’s lead to see what (s)he finds enjoyable as that is the window into his/her emotional life and (s)he will learn through his/her affective interactions with us.
-Once the child is regulated and we use affect to get that shared engagement, we can begin to work on the back-and-forth signalling.
+We use affect to get that shared engagement and work on the back-and-forth signalling.

 Today’s blog post photo of our son shows a shared moment of purposeful emotional interaction with his great aunt.
 He is gesturing (hands up while saying “yay”) and has eye contact that is a shared emotional communication between them around something of interest to him, a birthday celebration (hers).

 Children with developmental delays can have challenges sustaining these communication circles, only having brief interactions and then going back into their own world.
 If they do have interactions with others, the child will mostly respond to caregivers rather than initiate the interaction.

 At this FEDC, as a result of missing out on using emotional signalling and eye contact, a child might hit or scream to get what (s)he wants because (s)he finds it difficult to express his/her needs without screaming or crying.
 Thus, his/her behaviour may be more impulsive and unpredictable.

 In regulated play while engaging, child loses temper quickly and expresses his/her needs by screaming, crying, or hitting